gvwilson/sensibleadventures/nardica/nardica.md

 or for haulin' the winches when there's ice 'n' all."

 The square-faced man sighed.
-"Oh, Iffy---coal?"
+"But Iffy---coal?
+Really?"

 "It's not like we use it every day,"
 Iffy said defensively.
-It's only a backup, or when we need some extra oomph."
+"It's only a backup, or when we need some extra oomph."
 Her eyes widened.
 "Oh crivens---you ain't a Zillion, are you?
-Not that I'd mind,"
-she added hastily.
-"But Uncle Jack---he'd put you o'er the side an' no mistake.
+Uncle Jack'll put you o'er the side an' no mistake.
 He hates Zillions even worse'n he hates the Marines."

 Wales sighed heavily.
 "No, I'm not Brazilian.
-I just..."
+I just thought..."
-He squatted on his haunches and looked at the little gasoline engine as if it were a poisonous snake and he wasn't sure if it was dead or alive.
+He squatted on his haunches and looked at the little coal-dust engine as if it were a poisonous snake and he wasn't sure if it was dead or alive.
 "Come on.